techscientist/musicmood.me/README.md

 This little guy will give you a web interface (as seen [here](http://musicmood.me)) to try and experiment our mood tool.
 To use as a real-time visualization, head to [login](http://localhost:3000/login) and create at least one account (the log will show up on `extractor.js`)

+> We have some commented lines on app.js, so you can take a look at a little admin panel to manage the last.fm users (just uncomment).

 So, you just need to (processor.js and app.js only if you need to):

 ```